Former Agency Insiders. Elite Federal Employment Lawyers. Relentless Results.

 You do not need sympathy.
 You need strategy – and a federal employment lawyer who knows how to fight your agency from the inside out.

-The National Security Law Firm (NSLF) is the nation’s leading federal employment law firm.
+The National Security Law Firm (NSLF) is one of the nation’s leading federal employment law firms.

-Our federal employment lawyers are former DHS, TSA, CBP, DOJ and other agency counsel who use insider knowledge to protect federal professionals like you and maximize the total value of every case.
+Our federal employment lawyers are former DHS, TSA, CBP, DOJ and other agency counsel who use insider knowledge to protect federal professionals like you with our goal to maximize the total value of every case.

 4.9★ Google | Nationwide Federal Employment Lawyers | Flat Fees + Financing